 c) ALL project materials, apparatus, engineering prototypes must fit within the project table booth space.

-d) Additional items/posters that are only meant to enhance visual display and are not part of the actual research project are discouraged and may rejected during the Size and Safety Check on check-in day.
+d) Additional items/posters that are only meant to enhance visual display and are not part of the actual research project or the model/prototype are discouraged and may rejected during the Size and Safety Check on check-in day.

 e) Items attached to the board must follow the Safety Regulations (see below).

 3) Photos and Images and Citation Display Requirements